 Domino uses persistent cookies that only the Company can read and use to identify browsers that have previously visited the Company’s Web sites.
 When you purchase the Services or provide the Company with personal information, a unique identifier is assigned you.
 This unique identifier is associated with a persistent cookie that the Company places on your Web browser.
 The Company is especially careful about the security and confidentiality of the information stored in persistent cookies.
 If you disable your Web browser’s ability to accept cookies, you will be able to navigate the Company’s Web sites, but you will not be able to successfully use the Services.

-Domino may use information from session and persistent cookies in combination with Data About Domino Customers to provide you with information about the Company and the Services.
+Domino may use information from session and persistent cookies in combination with Data About Domino Customers to provide you with information about the Company and the Services and for the purposes described in Section 3, above.

-Domino uses Web beacons alone or in conjunction with cookies to compile information about Customers and Visitors’ usage of the Company’s Web sites and interaction with emails from the Company.
+Domino uses Web beacons alone or in conjunction with cookies to compile information about Customers and Visitors’ usage of the Company’s sites and interaction with emails from the Company.
 Web beacons are clear electronic images that can recognize certain types of information on your computer, such as cookies, when you viewed a particular Web sites tied to the Web beacon, and a description of a Web sites tied to the Web beacon.
 For example, Domino may place Web beacons in marketing emails that notify the Company when you click on a link in the email that directs you to one of the Company’s Web sites.
 Domino uses Web beacons to operate and improve the Company’s Web sites and email communications.
-Domino may use information from Web beacons in combination with Data About Domino Customers to provide you with information about the Company and the Services.
+Domino may use information from Web beacons in combination with Data About Domino Customers to provide you with information about the Company and the Services, and for the purposes described in Section 3, above.

 Domino may use local shared objects, also known as Flash cookies, to store your preferences or display content based upon what you view on our sites to personalize your visit.
 Third parties, with whom the Company partners to provide certain features on our sites or to display advertising based upon your Web browsing activity, use Flash cookies to collect and store information.